Myxogastria: History of research

 Because of their unprepossessing nature, the Myxogastriae were for a long time not well researched.
 Thomas Panckow first named the mould Lycogala epidendrum as "Fungus cito crescentes" (fast-growing fungus) in his 1654 book Herbarium Portatile, oder behendes Kräuter- und Gewächsbuch.
 In 1729, Pier Antonio Micheli thought that fungi are different from moulds, and Heinrich Friedrich Link agreed with this hypothesis in 1833.
 Elias Magnus Fries documented the plasmodial stage in 1829, and 35 years later Anton de Bary observed the germination of the spores.
 De Bary also discovered the cyclosis in the cell for the movement, he saw them as animal-like creatures and reclassified them as Mycetozoa, which literally translates "Fungus animals".
 This interpretation prevailed until the second half of the 20th century.

 From 1874 to 1876, Józef Tomasz Rostafiński, a student of Anton de Bary, published the first extensive monograph on the group.
-Three monographs by Arthur Lister and Guilielma Lister were published in 1894, 1911, and 1925.
+Three monographs by Arthur Lister and Gulielma Lister were published in 1894, 1911, and 1925.
 These were groundbreaking works about the Myxogastria, as was the 1934 book The Myxomycetes by Thomas H. Macbride and George Willard Martin.
 Important works in the late 20th century were the 1969 monographs by George Willard Martin and Constantine John Alexopoulos, and the 1975 monograph by Lindsay Shepherd Olive.
 The first is perhaps the most notable, as with it "the modern era of the taxonomy of the Myxogastria began".
 Other notable researchers were Persoon, Rostafinski, Lister, Macbridge, and Martin and Alexopoulos, who discovered and classified many species.
 (Note: In addition to the monographs dealing with the group worldwide, some local populations are also important, especially since the group has significantly less regional variation, due to its erratic method of wide dispersion.
 For example, R. Hagelstein (1944) The Mycetozoa of North America, and M. Farr's volume (1973) for the Flora Neotropica series are important regional descriptions.
 Other, more recent regional publications are Bruce Ing's The Myxomycetes of Britain and Ireland, L. Band & P. Band (1997) Flora Mycologica Iberica, and Yamamoto (1998) The Myxomycete Biota of Japan.

 The three-volume work Die Myxomyceten Deutschlands und des angrenzenden Alpenraumes unter besonderer Berücksichtigung Österreichs (The Myxomyceta of Germany and bordering Alpine regions, with special consideration of Austria) was written from 1993 to 2000 by H. Neubert, W. Nowotny, and K. Baumann, which [Baumann] self-published.
 Although academically they were amateurs, their work was well received by scholars, and has become a frequently-cited standard work.)